radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/authentication-configuration.md

 3. Click on the card with the `Console display name` you have chosen in the previous section.
 4. Click on `Add mapper` button.
 5. Enter the general mapper fields
   - `Name`: the mapper will be named `groups`.
   - `Mapper type`: the type to map LDAP group is `group-ldap-mapper`.
 6. Enter the `Group LDAP mapper` fields
   - `LDAP Groups DN`: distinguished name from which groups are searched for.
-See [gathered information](#gather-information-to-configure-user-federation).
+See [gathered information](#user-federation-required-information).
-    - `Preserve Group Inheritence`: set to `Off`.
+  - `Preserve Group Inheritance`: set to `Off`.
 It is mandatory to disable this option if you have multiple parent groups for a group.
 This is often the case with nested groups.
   - `User Groups Retrieve Strategy`: choose `GET_GROUPS_FROM_USER_MEMBEROF_ATTRIBUTE` option
   - `Drop non-existing groups during sync`: set to `On`

 ### Synchronize Users and Groups